Student Service Programs at Cornell College

 Female students carry baby goats through a field on a service trip with Cornell College.

 Love working with people?
 Want to help those in need?
 Getting involved with service-learning opportunities is a great way to give back to your community.
-We offer a number of civic engagement experiences for every interest, including an opportunity for you to make civic engagement one of your Ingenuity in Action projects.
+We offer a number of civic engagement experiences for every interest.
 Work with kids, advocate for sustainability, travel to communities in need across the world, and more.

 Which student service programs will you get involved in?